 A collection of good initiatives supports the sharing of our knowledge.
-Information on your program or service will help others developing programs and services to identify successful approaches and to learn from your experience.
+Information on your program or service will help others to develop programs and services and to identify successful approaches and learn from your experience.

 Program Categories eligible for review by CBPATSISP

 The CBPATSISP will assess two categories of best practice programs and services.
 These are:

 - Programs or services that have been evaluated formally, both internally and externally, by an external evaluator.

 - Informally (internally) evaluated programs and services.

 The CBPATSISP principles that inform best practice are concerned with strengthening Aboriginal and Torres Strait Islander social and emotional wellbeing.
 They are culturally based, community driven and recognise the need for self-determination.
 The Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project (ATSISPEP) research found that successful programs and services contained characteristics of the principles.
 The principles are key Aboriginal indicators of program and service quality and are further specified below.